dennisnordberg/julia-school/content/julia/dataframes.md

 │ 2   │ 13       │ 5199      │
 ```

+So, from the above dataframe (which we named `hubble_pings_weekly`), we can see there were 4,850 pings from the Hubble telescope in Week 12, and 5,199 pings in Week 13.

 <aside>

 ### Why pivot tables are better in Julia compared to Excel or Google Sheets

 The reason I love Julia pivot tables is they are a first-class citizen.
-You can take this `hubble_pings_weekly` dataframe, run transformations on it, and it will act just like any other Julia dataframe.
+You can take this `hubble_pings_weekly` dataframe, run transformations on it, and it works just like any other Julia dataframe.

 By contrast, pivot table worksheets in Excel or Google Sheets are decidedly _not_ first-class citizens.

-There are so many times I can remember where I had to manually copy and paste an Excel or Google Sheets pivot table into a new worksheet, just so I could run further transformations and analysis on it.
+Far too often, I had to manually copy and paste an Excel or Google Sheets pivot table into a new worksheet, just so I could run further transformations and analysis on it.

 </aside>